KarlsruheGraphGeneration/KaGen/README.md

 ## Using the KaGen Library

-The KaGen library is located as `build/library/libkagen_library.a` (use `-DBUILD_SHARED_LIBS=On` to build a shared-library instead).
+The KaGen library is located at `build/library/libkagen_library.a` (use `-DBUILD_SHARED_LIBS=On` to build a shared library instead).
-Alternatively, you can use KaGen by adding this repository as a Git submodule to your project and include it in your CMake configuration:
+Alternatively, you can use KaGen by adding this repository as a Git submodule to your project and including it in your CMake configuration:

 ```cmake
 add_subdirectory(external/KaGen)